bhdirect-ebooks/dev-docs/source/process/tools-setting-your-machine-and-software.md

 ## MacOS

-Macs have a lot of great features... check out set up options
+Macs have a lot of great features, check out shortcuts and set up options

 <hr />